ianrhamilton/fastlane-plugin-saucectl/config.md

 end
 ```

-The saucectl plugin will gather all test classes and distribute them to your specified DUT (devices/emulators under test) based on specified `max_concurrency` and produce the following config:
+The saucectl plugin will gather all test classes and **will create a suite for each class**.

 ```yaml
 ---